juliangut/slim-routing/README.md

 Defines a group in which routes may reside.

 * `routes`, array of routes and/or subgroups
+* `prefix`, optional, prefix to be prepended to route names
 * `pattern`, optional, group path pattern
 * `placeholders`, optional, array of regex/alias for path placeholders,
 * `middleware`, optional, array of middleware to be added to all group routes